CE Marking and other forms of regulatory compliance can be confusing, here are a few of the most common questions we are asked by our customers.

 In theory, a CE Mark can continue to be affixed to a product indefinitely, as long as the product’s design does not change, the applicable Directives are not subject to any revisions and any relevant product standards are not updated.

 However, in reality it is necessary for manufacturers to review the continuing validity of CE Marks on a regular basis to confirm that any changes to either a product or the wider regulatory environment have been addressed.

 This will depend on the Directive(s) that is/are applicable to a Product.

-Some Directives, such as the Low Voltage Directive 2014/35/EU, never require the use of a Notified Body, whilst others, such as the Machinery Directive, only mandate the involvement of an NB in limited and very specific circumstances.
+Some Directives, such as the Low Voltage Directive 2014/35/EU, never require the use of a Notified Body, whilst others, such as the Machinery Directive, only mandate the involvement of an Notified Body in limited and very specific circumstances.
 However, when applying some Directives, such as the ATEX Directive 2014/34/EU, the involvement of a Notified Body will be required in the majority of circumstances.